micedreams/CV/readme.md

    * Worked on writing end points for the REST API, freezed models and some widget tests.

 1. Arkneo finance (May 2020- October 2020)
+   * This is a fin-tech companey that helped users get loan against mutual funds.
    * Technologies used: Elixir, Phoenix, Dart, Flutter, HTML, CSS, Javascript.
    * Worked as part of a 2 person engineering team, Reporting directly to the CTO.
    * Worked on vertically sliced full stack stories which involved, Phoenix server and Flutter mobile app.